cha0sg0d/Google-Search-Elections/README.md

 1. I used a Google Trends Javascript API made by Pat310 to gather the data.
 	- For the time period of July 1 - October 31 for the elections of 2004, 2008, 2012, and 2016, I gathered state-level Trends data comparing the candidate's names
+	- This can be found in the test_logic.js file
 	- For example, in 2016, 56 percent of searches for either Clinton or Trump were for Trump
 2. Following the paper's example, I then added supplementary metrics:~
 	- Lag vote - The % Republican vote of the state in the previous general election